kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

 Gloo Edge Federation lets you create consistent configurations across multiple Gloo Edge instances.
 You can configure Gloo resources such as Upstreams, UpstreamGroups, and Virtual Services.
 Then, Gloo creates federated versions with separate Custom Resource Definitions, like FederatedUpstream and FederatedVirtualService.
 The federated versions target one or more clusters and a namespace within each cluster.

-In the demo environment, two Kubernetes services are deployed: a federated `echo-blue` service in the local cluster and an unfederated `echo-green` service in the remote cluster.
+In the demo environment, two Kubernetes app are created:
+* A federated `echo-blue` deployment and related services in the local cluster.
+* An unfederated `echo-green` deployment and related services in the remote cluster.

+Check the federated resources:
-1. Check that the `default-service-blue` FederatedUpstream is created on the local cluster for the `echo-blue` app.
+1. Check that the `default-service-blue` FederatedUpstream is created on the local cluster for the `echo-blue` deployment.
    ```
    kubectl get FederatedUpstream -n gloo-system
    ```